Margaret Nay (1926 - 2020) - Obituary

 She was a member of Rock Spring United Methodist Church.
 She enjoyed gardening, flowers and family time shared together.

-The graveside funeral service will be held at 2 p.m. on Wednesday, September 16, 2020, at Holy Cross Episcopal Church in Batesville, 2523 Craigs Store Road, Afton, VA 22920, with Pastor Pam Baldwin officiating.
+The graveside funeral service was held at 2 p.m. on Wednesday, September 16, 2020, at Holy Cross Episcopal Church in Batesville, 2523 Craigs Store Road, Afton, VA 22920, with Pastor Pam Baldwin officiating.

 In lieu of flowers, please send memorial contributions to Holy Cross Episcopal cemetery fund.